dotnet/tye/docs/recipes/githubactions_aks.md

 # Deployment to Azure Kubernetes Service using GitHub Actions

-Github Actions gives you the flexibilty to build automated workflows and deployments based on actions.
+Github Actions gives you the flexibility to build automated workflows and deployments based on actions.
 There are now Kubernetes actions to get deployments to AKS.
-This is a simple recipe on how to use tye with Azure Kuberntes Service, Azure Container Service and GitHub Actions.
+This is a simple recipe on how to use tye with Azure Kubernetes Service, Azure Container Service and GitHub Actions.

 ## Setting up AKS